vuelidate/vuelidate/packages/docs/src/README.md

 ## Installation

-Installing Vuelidate is easy, and can be done with your package manager of choice.
+Installing Vuelidate is straightforward, and can be done with your package manager of choice.

 ```bash
 npm install @vuelidate/core @vuelidate/validators --save